A Party’s (Dis)Unity, a Party’s Priorities

 Many of this year’s House members were in office last year when the House voted 167-116 to kill a bill (HB 1627) to protect children born alive after attempted abortion.
 There was a Republican majority in place then, too, under the same Speaker who holds the position today.

-One difference between this year and last: protecting children born alive after attempted abortion was not a leadership priority in 2016.
-Unlike with right-to-work, there was no press conference with the state Republican Party chairwoman calling on reps to pass HB 1627.
+One difference between this year and last: Unlike with right-to-work, there was no press conference with the state Republican Party chairwoman calling on reps to pass born-alive legislation.
 Unlike with right-to-work, the Speaker didn’t hand over the gavel to another rep so he could go on record supporting HB 1627.

-I happen to think right-to-work legislation is a good idea, and I’m sorry it lost in my home state this year.
+I might regret that right-to-work lost in my home state this year.
 But surprised?
 Shocked?

 Please.
 Without party unity on the fundamental right to life, party unity on anything else seems irrelevant.